SMByC/StackComposed/README.md

 Practical preprocessing examples:

 - Mask invalid reflectance values before computing a mean or median, for example `-preproc '>0 and <=10000'` for scaled optical reflectance products.
-- Remove temporal outliers before a summary statistic, for example `-preproc percentile_10_90` to keep the central 80% of each pixel time-series.
+- Remove outliers along the stack before a summary statistic, for example `-preproc percentile_10_90` to keep the central 80% of each pixel's stack of values.
-- Keep values near the local temporal distribution before trend estimation, for example `-preproc 2.5_std_devs` to reduce the effect of extreme cloud, shadow, or sensor artifacts.
+- Keep values near the local distribution along the stack before trend estimation, for example `-preproc 2.5_std_devs` to reduce the effect of extreme cloud, shadow, or sensor artifacts.

 ## Chunk size and workers